NeCTAR-RC/nectar-training/package02/sections/vlabs.markdown

 * Provide remote-access to Labs to students and researchers.

-* Encourage students by arousing curiousity.
+* Encourage students by arousing curiosity.

 * Help students to learn basic and advanced concepts through remote experimentation and providing tools for learning (e.g. web-resources, video lectures and demonstrations).